North Wiltshire, particularly Swindon, has been synonymous with pig farming since Saxon times and Wiltshire ham and bacon are still very popular.

 5th generation cheesemaker Ceri Cryer of Brinkworth Dairy still makes the cheese and it is sold at Swindon Farmers Market (Sundays) and Malmesbury Market (2nd and 4th Saturday).

 Another traditional food dating back to the 15th century is bacon fraise – a fattening breakfast dish typically eaten by agricultural workers to sustain them throughout their day.
-Inside Wiltshire have tracked down a recipe from The Thorough Good Cook by George Augustus Sala (published 1896) so you can try making it for yourself:
+We’ve tracked down a recipe from The Thorough Good Cook by George Augustus Sala (published 1896) so you can try making it for yourself:

 Beat eight eggs into a batter, with a little cream and flour.
 Fry thin slices of bacon and dip them in it; then lay them in a frying-pan, and pour a little batter over them.
 When one side is done, turn and pour more butter over them.
 When both sides are of a good colour, lay them on a dish and serve hot.